 We sail on modern 55′ sailboats with up to 8 passengers and crewed by professional Sailing Collective captains and mates.
 The Tuscan Islands Journey will have up to five sailboats in the flotilla journey sailing side by side each day and socializing during the evenings.
 Each day we sail between 3 – 6 hours before anchoring in different towns throughout the Tuscan Islands to explore the various islands.
 During the evenings we dine ashore at some of the finest local restaurants and explore the local fair.
 A Sailing Collective Journey is an interactive experience and passengers receive hands on sailing experience.
 Official sailing lessons with certifications are offered at an additional cost.

-We start our journey at Marina di Salivoni Starting on the mainland in the historic Tuscan town of Piombino.
-We spend one week sailing to the islands of Elba, Giglio, Capraia, Montecristo, Pianosa, Gorgona, and Giannutri, which comprise the 7 islands of the Tuscan Archipelago.
+We start our journey at Porto di Cecina Starting on the mainland in the historic Tuscan town of Cecina.
+We spend one-week sailing to the islands of Elba, Giglio, Capraia, Montecristo, Pianosa, Gorgona, and Giannutri, which comprise the 7 islands of the Tuscan Archipelago.

 We depart Sunday morning after the boat tutorial.
 You have the option of arriving at the marina on Saturday, September 15th after 7 pm or before 9 am on Sunday, September 16th.
 Upon arrival, the front desk at the marina will show you where the Sailing Collective boats are, look for the Sailing Collective banner on the sailboats, your captain and crew will be waiting your arrival.
 After everyone arrives and settle in abroad, we dine ashore for our first outing of the journey.
 Note, the evening of Day 1 and the morning of Day 2, passengers should purchase alcohol and beverages for the week as well as any last minute personal provisioning.